nunchuk-io/bc-ur-cpp/README.md

 # BC-UR-CPP

-This is a C++ implementation of [BCR-0004](https://github.com/CoboVault/Research/blob/master/papers/bcr-0004-bc32.md) and [BCR-0005](https://github.com/CoboVault/Research/blob/master/papers/bcr-0005-ur.md)
+This is a C++ implementation of [BCR-0004](https://github.com/CoboVault/Research/blob/master/papers/bcr-0004-bc32.md) and [BCR-0005](https://github.com/CoboVault/Research/blob/master/papers/bcr-0005-ur.md).

 Use this library to interface with airgapped hardware wallets such as [Cobo Vault](https://github.com/CoboVault/cobo-vault-cold) using QR codes.

 ## Installation

-Add `bc-ur-cpp` as a submodule in a larger CMake project.
+Add `bc-ur-cpp` as a submodule in your CMake project.

 ```bash
 $ cd your_project/